csc-training/hpc-python/numpy/integration/README.md

 ![img](https://quicklatex.com/cache3/09/ql_f124fd5c831e873c6abd41160fae2d09_l3.png)

-Use the same interval as in the first exercise and investigate how much the Riemann sum of **sin** differs from 1.0.
+Calculate the integral in the interval [0,π/2] and investigate how much the Riemann sum of **sin** differs from 1.0.
 Avoid `for` loops.
 Investigate also how the results changes with the choice of Δx.